 E: CREDENTIALS OFFICIAL and ASSISTANT.
 The Elections Official is also the Credentials Official and shall be assisted by the Ballot Official except at a Regular Election when a Credential Official Assistant is appointed by the Election Official.
 At every meeting, the Credentials Official shall receive from the Treasurer/Enrollment Official the list of Members in Good Standing to issue a new credential card to those in attendance at the meeting.

 F: BALLOT OFFICIAL.
 The Ballot Official is not a Candidate and shall be a Member in Good Standing appointed by the Chair and ratified by a majority vote (more than half) of the Officers prior to the Regular Election.
 The Ballot Official receives from the Election Official the unvoted Ballots and guards their security.
-The Ballot Official is seated next to the Credentials Official, reviews the credential while writing in the Voter Roster and on the Ballot the name stated on the credential, then returns the credential to the member, has the member sign and date the Voter Roster, and the back of a Ballot before issuing said ballot.
+The Ballot Official is seated next to the Credentials Official to issue the ballot.
 At the close of the Election, the Balloting Official shall tally and return all spoiled, surrendered or unused ballots and return them along with the tally to the Elections Official.

 SECTION III: NOMINATIONS, ELIGIBILITY, CAMPAIGNING